Home » English Grammar » Tense Chart in English

 There are many different ways to create a tense chart project.
 Some students may create a simple chart that lists the different tenses and their uses.
 Others may choose to create a more complex chart that includes examples of sentences in each tense.
 Some students may even create a creative chart that uses images or symbols to represent the different tenses.

-The purpose of a tense charts project is to help students learn about the different tenses in English grammar.
+The purpose of a tenses charts project is to help students learn about the different tenses in English grammar.
 By creating a chart, students can see the different tenses visually.
 This can help them to understand the uses of the different tenses and to remember their forms.

 Here are some tips for creating a tenses chart project: